Financial Samurai

 This post was called, How A Tennis Coach Provides For His Family In Expensive SF.
 It was picked up by several major news outlets and as a result, boosted Financial Samurai’s traffic to an all-time high that month.
 Not bad for a coach.
 I’m thankful the IRP has helped me stay retired from the corporate world for a little while longer.

-Maybe I’m just hardwired differently.
-But people’s doubt gives me so much enthusiasm and energy!
+Maybe I'm just hardwired differently.
+But people's doubt gives me so much enthusiasm and energy!
 There is always a positive angle to everything.
-It’s up to you to find it.
+Like learning how to convince people you are bad to lower their expectations and then surprise on the upside!
+It's up to you to find silver linings.

 When people doubt you, just keep on winning.
 How to overcome doubters in your life.